-Peer Ministry is a 1 credit elective Theology course for students in their senior year.
-Approximately 30 students are selected through an application process during the spring of junior year.
-The application includes reflection questions, parental approval, teacher recommendations, and a personal interview with the Campus Ministry Team.
-Through this course, students are offered spiritual formation and leadership training.
+Peer Ministry is an elective Theology course for students in their senior year.
+Approximately 35 students are selected through an application process during the spring of junior year.
+The application includes reflection questions, approval by a parent or guardian, a reference form completed by an employee, and an interview with the Campus Ministers.

 Applying to Become a Peer Minister